 Under the Orphan Drug Act, the FDA may grant Orphan Drug designation to drugs intended to treat a rare disease or condition - generally a disease or condition that affects fewer than 200,000 individuals in the U.S. Orphan drug designation must be requested before submitting an NDA.
 After the FDA grants Orphan Drug designation, the generic identity of the drug and its potential orphan use are disclosed publicly by the FDA.
 Orphan drug designation does not convey any advantage in, or shorten the duration of, the regulatory review and approval process.
 The first NDA applicant to receive FDA approval for a particular active moiety to treat a particular disease with FDA Orphan Drug designation is entitled to a seven-year exclusive marketing period in the U.S. for that product, for that indication.
 During the seven-year exclusivity period, the FDA may not approve any other applications to market the same drug for the same disease, except in limited circumstances, such as a showing of clinical superiority to the product with Orphan Drug exclusivity by means of greater effectiveness, greater safety, or providing a major contribution to patient care.
-Orphan drug exclusivity does not prevent the FDA from approving a different disease or condition.
+Orphan drug exclusivity does not prevent the FDA from approving a different direg for the same disease or condition, or the same drug for a different disease or condition.
 Among the other benefits of Orphan Drug designation are tax credits for certain research and a waiver of the NDA application user fee.